Jim-Clack/MiniWebServer/README.md

   - (...but recoverable exceptions will be handled by the server)
 - (I'm 76 and just wrote this, so I hope it's not too old-fashioned.)
 - If you want to contact me, I'm at jim.clack@ablestrategies.com

-### TODO ###
-- Need to use remote IP Address to track session if there is no sessionID
-- Need to change HTTPRequest buffer to byte[] to handle binary requests
-- Problem: It's using the same sessionid-mws for multiple sessions
-- Problem: Does not return cookies from browser back to browser